anivenk25/tools-in-data-science-public/project-2-automated-analysis.md

 - 1 mark: If code uses appropriate visualization types, enhances charts with titles, axis labels, legends, and annotations, and uses colors effectively.
 - 1 mark: If code crafts clear, context-rich prompts to guide the LLM on the narrative, includes relevant results, ensures proper Markdown formatting, logically sequences the narratives (data description, analysis, insights, implications), integrates visualizations at the right places, and prompts the LLM to emphasie significant findings and implications.
 - 1 mark: If code makes uses LLMs efficiently, minimizing token usage by avoiding sending large data and using concise prompts.
+- 1 mark: If code uses dynamic prompts and function calling
-- 1 mark: If code uses dynamic prompts, function calling, vision capabilities, and multiple calls to LLMs (agentic workflows).
+- 1 mark: If code uses vision capabilities and multiple calls to LLMs (agentic workflows).

 We don't know the exact prompts we will use for this.
 We won't share these either.
 But this gives you an idea of what we're looking for.